Industrial-Reforged/industrial-reforged/README.md

 # industrial-reforged
-A modern reimagination of the Industrial Craft mod
+A modern re-imagination of the Industrial Craft mod